PDAF/PDAF/README.md

 file (without ending .h).
 Alternatively you can specify PDAF_ARCH on the command line when running 'make' in step 3.

-3. cd into the directory src/ and execute 'make' at the prompt.
+3. In the main directory execute 'make' at the prompt.
 This will compile the sources and generate a library file that includes the ensemble filter methods in the directory lib/.
 To generate the PDAF library including the 3D-Var methods and the